rahulsingh2312/JEE-Rank-Predictor/README.md

 ### differentiating factor
-when he/she/they will press on calculate user will get a pop up of news where we will show how many people died of jee exams , and how it would be better if her enjoys life more .
+when he/she/they will press on calculate user will get a pop up of news where we will show how many people died of jee exams , and how it would be better if user enjoys life more .